Book Tickets for the Acropolis or “Akropolis”

 Also, the readers listed above were extremely fortunate to receive a response.
 Since the inbox is constantly overflowing, new emails are declined.

 This is not a scare tactic.
-Because of data security and privacy concerns, I am unable to reveal actual screencaps of the emails I receive.
+Because of data security and privacy concerns, I am unable to reveal the actual screencaps of the emails I receive.
 It is a sad fact that purchasing from the official website is untrustworthy.

 For these reasons, I strongly advise purchasing a ticket from one of our trusted partners on the GetYourGuide website (see the ‘Skip-the-Line’ section below).
-You can cancel your order up to 24 hours ahead of time and receive a full refund.

-How come these vendors can get a refund but you can’t?
 Simply put, they accept your reservation, buy in bulk, and purchase as required on the day.
 Based on the positive reviews I’ve received from readers, I believe that a few Euros extra is well worth it.

 If you are certain of your dates and are cautious, a step-by-step guide to help you through the process, from the Greek language landing page to the final page in the process, can be found at the bottom of this page.